GWSPH Summer Institute

 Are there prerequisite requirements I have to fulfill to be eligible to take these courses?

 Most classes offered in the Summer Institute do not have prerequisites and can be taken regardless of other coursework.
-Please check the course descriptions on the overview page.
+Please check the course descriptions on the overview page for the information on pre-requisites for each course..

 Will these courses be graded?